 Be nice.
 Or else.

 Atlanta UXer.
 Coder.
 Pretends to be an adult.
-Joined about 4 years ago
+Joined over 4 years ago

 my Canadian friend says growing up, she thought you either bought a brand or a "no name" brand and just looked for the yellow lol.
 Only in adulthood did she realize it was yet another brand